-I am a Ph.D. candidate in the Department of Political Science at Texas A&M University (currently on the academic job market).
+I am a Ph.D. candidate in the Department of Political Science at Texas A&M University.
+For the academic year 2022, I plan to work as an assistant professor at the Tecnológico de Monterrey's School of Social Science and Government.
 I conduct research on international conflicts, with a particular emphasis on civil-military relations and nuclear policy.
 Additionally, I conduct research into East Asian foreign policy issues.
 My work on nuclear politics has been accepted in International Studies Quarterly.
 My research on Korean legislative voting on war issues also received an invitation to revise and resubmit.

 I am a member of Dr. Matthew Fuhrmann's research group, the International Security Lab.
 The lab's research is concentrated on diplomacy and deterrence, military technology, alliances, leadership, and foreign policy decision-making.
 You can learn more about my professional and educational background from my CV.
 I can be contacted at firstname.lastname@example.org